Wandering Bajans

 Stay Active

 Barbados is an excellent destination for staying fit — east coast hiking trails, beach running, open water swimming and year-round outdoor training.
 The Barbados Hiking Association runs organised group hikes most weekends covering different parts of the island, free to join and one of the best ways to see Barbados on foot.
-If you want a more structured approach, I offer personal training sessions for visitors: Pulse Fitness Barbados.
+If you want a more structured approach, I offer personal training sessions for visitors through Pulse Fitness Barbados.
 Full guide: How to Stay Active on Your Barbados Holiday.

 Rum Punch